CrowdStrike/travel-laptop/README.md

 ### mkinitcpio Hook ###

 To generate an initrd/initramfs/initcpio that initializes dm-verity and creates a `tmpfs` backed `overlayfs` around it, a hook for `mkinitcpio` is required.
 This hook is provided within [`etc-initcpio/`](etc-initcpio/), simply copy the directory contents to your `/etc/initcpio` directory and add the `overlay_verity` hook to your `/etc/mkinitcpio.conf` in the  `HOOKS` array after the `filesystems` hook.
+If you have a `fsck` hook, be sure to remove it as it will tamper with the root filesystem's on-disk header and cause verification failures.

 ## Step-by-step Setup ##